Power Jets WU: Design and development

 Owing to a shortage of funds, many of the components would be modified or repaired for testing on later engines.

 Whittle and his team experienced many problems developing the three models.
 Compressor and turbine efficiencies and durability were improved.
 Poor fuel system and combustion performance no longer limited the testing of other parts of the engine.
 The general design of the follow-on W1 engine was very similar to the third model of the experimental engine.
 The team demonstrated that the turbojet had the potential to compete with the large reciprocating aero-engines then being mass-produced for the UK Re-armament Programme.

 The initial rounded "bulb" de Laval-type turbine blade root fixing was later replaced with a new triangular "fir-tree" design after repeated stress/fatigue failures of the earlier type.
 The "fir-tree" design would be used on all Whittle's subsequent engines.

 After severe initial combustion problems, in late 1940 a new design of combustion chamber designed by Isaac Lubbock of the Shell Fulham Laboratory was incorporated.
 This 'Lubbock' chamber/burner proved the answer to many of the combustion problems.

-The reverse-flow type of combustion chamber, as implemented on the third engine, was necessary to allow the continued use of the more expensive components, eg rotor assembly, which had been designed for the completely different straight-through combustion chamber used on the first engine.
+The reverse-flow type of combustion chamber, as implemented on the third engine, was necessary to allow the continued use of the more expensive components, e.g. rotor assembly, which had been designed for the completely different straight-through combustion chamber used on the first engine.
 The reverse-flow arrangement had no thermal expansion problems, it allowed the continued use of a very short shaft between the impeller and turbine, the end covers at the rear of the chambers could be easily removed for inspection and modifications to the combustor components.

 Whittle had assumed the use of vortex flow in the turbine blades however BTH engineers had not incorporated this and had manufactured the blades with insufficient twist.
 Whittle's subsequent insistence on this subsequently led to deteriorating relations with BTH engineers.

 The WU was effectively destroyed by turbine disc failure on 22 February 1941.
 Work continued with the Power Jets W.1.